-But how can businesses make informed decisions around freelance work, and how can those freelancers actually succeed in a crowded marketplace?
-In the latest of our remote interviews, Ciaran Connolly caught up with Katie Harrington, Director of Harrington Communications and Content to talk about this subject and more.
+But how can businesses make informed decisions around freelance work, and how can freelancers stand out in a crowded marketplace?
+In the latest of our remote Business Leaders series, Ciaran Connolly caught up with Katie Harrington, Director of Harrington Communications and Content to talk about this subject and more.

 Merging PR with Content Marketing

 “We start off with content strategy, sitting down with the client, figuring out what is best before going on to actually create that content for them.
 Then there’s the promotion and distribution side of things – some clients may be better suited to social media, for example, whilst other brands will prefer something internal.
-It’s about taking it through that whole cycle,” she explains.
+It’s about taking it through that whole cycle.”

 The communications expert suggests that there has been a marked increase in interest around video – especially for PR and content marketing purposes.
 However, she does admit that this applies only to brands with a sufficient marketing budget to pay for it.
-“For most of my clients, we would create long-form written content.
-That’s because it’s very valuable for SEO, of course.
-Equally, consumers want information that is in-depth on a subject – nobody wants to read short, 300-word articles anymore.”

 “That’s all been blown out of the water now – everybody wants a website, and everybody wants long-form content for their website.
 It’s been amazing to watch that change in demand, and that’s being helped with grants and online trading vouchers from the Enterprise Centre.”

 Maintaining Passion Through Independence

 What prompted Katie to establish her own business after working for 10 years in the field?
 Whilst there is no single answer, she argues that maintaining a strong level of passion for the job is made more challenging when you’re doing that work for someone else.

 “My advice for those wishing to go out solo is to just do it.
 Get your business registered, and just get started.
 I’d urge anyone going down this path to explore what’s out there.
 Don’t feel any shame about getting support, and go and find out what you’re entitled to!”